Health in Nepal

 Health care services in Nepal are provided by both public and private sectors and are generally regarded as failing to meet international standards.
 Prevalence of disease is significantly higher in Nepal than in other South Asian countries, especially in rural areas.
 Moreover, the country's topographical and sociological diversity results in periodic epidemics of infectious diseases, epizootics and natural hazards such as floods, forest fires, landslides, and earthquakes.
+But, recent surge in non-communicable diseases has emerged as the main public health concern and this accounts for more than two-thirds of total mortality in country.
 A large section of the population, particularly those living in rural poverty, are at risk of infection and mortality by communicable diseases, malnutrition and other health-related events.
 Nevertheless, some improvements in health care can be witnessed; most notably, there has been significant improvement in the field of maternal health.
 These improvements include: